 The project was named Horizon.
-It was VMWare's first foray into the business to consumer market.
+It was VMWare's first foray into the business to the consumer market.
 The platform was a cloud-based and on-premise collection of products and services designed to help information technology administrators deliver desktops, applications, and secure data on a variety of endpoint devices.
-It provides end users access to all of their virtual desktops, applications, and online services through a single digital workspace.
+It provides end-users access to all of their virtual desktops, applications, and online services through a single digital workspace.

 How did we design a consistent, coherent platform that was easy to understand for the end-user and powerful enough for it to be useful to an IT admin?